Roll4d4/KLEP/README.md

 # KLEP: The Key-Lock Executable Process AI Framework

 KLEP is a modular, symbolic AI framework designed for simplicity, transparency, and flexibility.
-By using **keys**, **locks**, and **executables**, KLEP enables developers to create dynamic, adaptive systems for games, simulations, or experimental AI research.
-Whether you're building intelligent NPCs or testing symbolic reasoning, KLEP provides a robust foundation.
+By leveraging keys, locks, and executables, KLEP empowers developers to build dynamic, adaptive systems for games, simulations, or experimental AI research.

+KLEP is my personal exploration into bridging symbolic reasoning with human-like cognition.
+Can a bit of math truly think like a person?
+This framework is my ongoing experiment to answer that question.

+Whether you're crafting intelligent NPCs or pushing the boundaries of symbolic reasoning, KLEP offers a strong and adaptable foundation to bring complex behaviors to life.

 ---